-The proposed modifications are beneficial and facilitative, providing an improved and more functional layout for the swimming pool and associated amenities and the safe retention of an additional canopy tree.
+The proposal seeks to provide a small studio space adjacent to the swimming pool, in lieu of the semienclosed pavilion originally approved.
 The modified proposal does not result in any new or intensified adverse impacts upon the amenity of adjoining properties or the natural environment and remains substantially the same as that which was originally approved.
 As such, Council can be satisfied that the application can be appropriately addressed under the provisions of s4.55(1a) of the EP&A Act.